infn-datacloud/webapp-rgw/docs/contrib/react-hooks.md

 ## Service Provider

-The service provider is the component in charge of implementing actual logic.
+The service provider is the component in charge of implementing the actual logic.
-It is a full-fledged standard React component which implements the methods listed in the context interface.
+It is a full-fledged standard React component which implements the methods listed in the context's interface.

 ```jsx
 // UnicornsProvider.tsx